amyasnikov/validity/docs/features/dynamic_pairs.md

 ## How to use dynamic pairs

-Simply call `device.dynamic_pair` in your test expression to have an access to dynamic pair.
+Simply call `device.dynamic_pair` in your test expression to have access to dynamic pair.
 **dynamic_pair** has all the same attributes as the device itself.

 For instance, the test that checks the configuration of **Port-Channel1** is exactly the same on both devices: